alxrens/Twilight/readme.md

 <h1 align="center"> ⚇Twilight⚇ </h1>
-<p align="center">Twilight is a project name and a discord bot name i Initialized. this discord bot is developed by me and my friend kira. this project was originally because of me want to joining a codevember and learning some interesting stuffbut it's more fun than what i thought it'll be.</p>
+<p align="center">Twilight is a project and a discord bot name I Initialized.
+This discord bot is developed by me and my friend kira. this project was originally because of me wanting to join a codevember and learning some interesting stuff but It's more fun than what I thought It'll be.</p>

 <h2 align="center">🚧Road Map🚧</h2>